 Countryside Productivity Small Grant Scheme

 A reminder that the Countryside Productivity Small Grant scheme is currently open.

 The scheme provides funding for farmers to purchase equipment to improve the productivity of their farm.
 The scheme is different to other parts of the Countryside Productivity scheme as it uses an online application process and provides grants for specific pieces of agricultural equipment. such as EID readers, cattle handling equipment and electronic weigh systems.

 The Countryside Productivity Small Grant scheme closes at noon on 4 November 2020.

-Prince's Farm Resilience Programme is back!
+Prince's Farm Resilience Programme - last few places left!

 Do you have a family farm on Dartmoor?
 Would you like to improve your farm business to maximise

 profitability and resilience?
 The Farm Resilience Programme is a series of seven workshops, focusing